Mold Remediation & Your Recovery: Practical Steps for Creating a Safe Environment

 Step 1: You must avoid exposure to biotoxins.

 Remediation isn’t just a home project.
 It’s a medical intervention.
+It is the most important step of the entire protocol. it is also the hardest.

 The Right Remediation Approach: Why the Surviving Mold Standard Matters